 Most people consider substances like alcohol or narcotics like cocaine when the word “addiction” comes up.
 Addiction has a larger spectrum than most people realize.
 There are substances and behavioral addictions that aren’t recognized by the public, including an addiction to getting plastic surgery, seeking out pain, or prescription sleeping pills.
 Even activities that are supposed to be good for you can have a negative impact on your life, such as working out or spirituality.

 What All Types of Addiction Have in Common

-Substance abuse can lead to addiction where users become dependent.
+Substance abuse can lead to addiction, where users become dependent.
 The body creates a tolerance to the substance, causing users to need it more frequently and in higher doses.
-It can also build up psychological dependence where the user becomes moody or anxious when they don’t get their “fix.”
-When addiction starts to take hold in this way an attempt to stop will cause withdrawal symptoms.
-A list of the substance use disorders in the DSM-IV.TR:
+It can also build up psychological dependence where the user becomes moody or anxious when they don’t use it.
+When addiction starts to take hold in this way, an attempt to stop will cause withdrawal symptoms.
+A list of the types of substance abuse include:

 - Meth and other amphetamines

 A behavioral addiction involves an activity or behavior.
 Most of the behavioral activities you find in physical addiction are the same as what occurs with behavioral addictions.
 It is all based on a means of coping or escaping reality.
 The effects can include changes in mood, increased tolerance of the behavior, and spending less time doing social activities.
 Attempting to stop behavioral addiction activities can lead to withdrawal or relapse.
 Here are some examples of addictive behaviors:

 - Seeking out pain